Robust outlier detection by de-biasing VAE likelihoods: Experiments

-Finally, we compared compute times for our scores with previous outlier detection approaches (average inference time for evaluating 500 samples from each test dataset).
-Again, compute times for our scores were comparable with or outperformed competing approaches by a factor of up to 100x (Figure~\ref{fig:comparison}c-d), for both grayscale and natural image datasets (details in Appendix E.6).
+Finally, we compared compute times for our scores with previous outlier detection approaches, based on the inference time averaged across 500 randomly selected samples from each test dataset.
+Compute times for BC-LL scores outperformed competing approaches by a factor of up to 100x (Fig.~\ref{fig:ct}), for both grayscale and natural image datasets.
+In summary, the bias corrected likelihood provides a simple, and computationally inexpensive approach for achieving state-of-the-art outlier detection.